Chilenization of Tacna, Arica and Tarapacá: Tarapacá

-In 1926, the Peruvian teacher Ema Venegas in Alto San Antonio was accused of antipatriotism by not attending the celebration of September 18, as well as Haydee Murillo in Pica, whose teachings had to be monitored by the local authorities.
+In 1926, the Peruvian teacher Ema Venegas in Alto San Antonio was accused of antipatriotism by not attending the celebration of 18 September as well as Haydee Murillo in Pica, whose teachings had to be monitored by the local authorities.
 Until 1930, the Chilean state had little concern in overseeing the educational work in Tarapacá.

 The labor newspaper El Despertar de los Trabajadores by Luis Emilio Recabarren, Chilean union leader, was one of those that suffered the filling and fire at the hands of the patriotic leagues.
 The same would happen with the newspapers La Voz del Sur, El Tacora, El Ariqueño and El Morro de Arica, published in both Tacna and Arica.

 At the end of April 1918, the Pro Patria Committee decreed in Iquique the expulsion of 40,000 Peruvians including the so-called "almost Chileans", born to Peruvian parents.
 A black cross on the door indicated that the committee was confiscating the property and the residents were being expelled from Tarapacá.
 The pamphlet called El Lucas Gómez began to publish death certificates for those who had not yet left the city.

 The refugees arrived in El Callao and later formed the Tarapacá Urbanization.
 In Callao they were marginalized and treated as "Chileanized", again suffering discrimination from their compatriots, and they decided to go to Putumayo, San Martín, Ramón Castilla, Maynas and the Amazon Trapezoid.
-This last area would be ceded to Chile under the Salomón-Lozano Treaty, which also would affect other settlements, with the original inhabitants moving south, re-forming their again lost homes.
+This last area would be ceded to Colombia under the Salomón-Lozano Treaty, which also would affect other settlements, with the original inhabitants moving south, re-forming their again lost homes.